sayanlp99/bits_notes/sem2/devops/devops.md

 - **Reproducibility**: Ensuring that builds are consistent across environments.
 - **Testing**: Various types of automated tests reduce risk and ensure reliability.
 - **Deployment**: Deployment to production should be as automated as possible, often with the press of a button.
-- **Continuous Integration**: Every commit should trigger the integration pipeline to check the new code’s compatibility with the system.
+- **Continuous Integration**: Every commit should trigger the integration pipeline to check the new code's compatibility with the system.

 ---